oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * A file named `version.txt` that contains the exact string `2.0`.
 * Set your domain resource `configuration.overridesConfigMap` to the name of this configuration map.
 * If templates leverage `secret macros`:
-  * Create Kubernetes secrets that contain template macro values.
+  * Create Kubernetes Secrets that contain template macro values.
   * Set your domain `configuration.secrets` to reference the aforementioned secrets.
 * Stop all running WebLogic Server pods in your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
 * Start or restart your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}) and [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)